LucasBarzotto/HTML-CSS/README.md

 HTML and CSS projects to practice.
-Since those projects are very simple, I've compilated them in the same repo, with a branch for each project.
+Since these projects are very simple, I've compilated them in the same repo, with a branch for each project.

 Projects:
 1. Home_Page_1: responsive homepage with a few animations.